Link Aggregation

 - Policy-2: User-configured policy to forward packets matching destination IP 100.100.0.0/24 to MLAG-Tool-2.

-- _Policy-1_o_Policy-2: A dynamically configured overlapping policy with higher Overlap Priority to ensure that if a packet matches rules from both the policies (source IP of 200.200.0.1 and destination IP of 100.100.0.1) it will be forwarded to both MLAG-Tool-1 and MLAG-Tool-2.
+- _Policy-1_o_Policy-2: A dynamically configured overlapping policy with higher Overlap Priority to ensure that if a packet matches rules from both the policies (source IP of 200.200.0.1 and destination IP of 100.100.0.1), it forwards to both MLAG-Tool-1 and MLAG-Tool-2.

 - _mlag_Policy-1_DeliverySwitch-1: MLAG dynamic policy for Policy-1 for DeliverySwitch-1.